SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 **psi_ob1.cube, psi_ob2.cube, ...**

 Cube files for electron orbitals.
-The number in the filename indicates the index of the orbital atomic unit is adopted in all cube files.
+The number in the filename indicates the index of the orbital.
+Atomic unit is adopted in all cube files.

 **dns.cube**